MESHEmugles/devops/greenwood-library-website/README.md

 ---

 ### Contribution 1: Adding "Book Reviews" Section
-1. Created a branch for the work named `add-book-reviews`.
+1. Created a branch for the work named `add-book-review-morgan`.
-2. Switched to the `add-book-reviews` branch.
+2. Switched to the `add-book-review-morgan` branch.
 3. Added a new file `book_reviews.html` to represent the "Book Reviews" section.
 4. Added random text content to the `book_reviews.html` file.
 5. Staged the changes: